Magnitus-/Monglock/README.md

 Mongodb locking library that operates on arbitrary documents in arbitrary collections.

-It returns promises and optionally, it can return boom (as in the npm library) wrapped errors.
+It returns promises and optionally, it can wrap its errors with boom (as in the npm library).

-Behavior when a lock cannot be acquired is to return an error and let the caller determine how to handle retrying.
+Behavior when a lock cannot be acquired is to trigger an error and let the caller determine how to handle retrying.

 ## Note About Locks